 (track of a Western Coyote, on morning sand at Coral Pink Sand Dunes, Utah, USA)

-Click here or on the image below for instructions on how to produce three reference scales on a printer or as a single, regular, 4" x 6" photographic print, as pictured below (or print on your own photo-printer).
+Click here or on the image below to obtain an image of three reference scales to send to a photofinisher to produce a regular 4" x 6" photographic print, as pictured below (or print on your own photo-printer).

 |Click on this image for printing instructions|